berkeley-abc/abc/src/base/sn/readme.md

 becomes the current `&`-space GIA; use `-P 2` or more when the preexisting `&`-space network must remain untouched.
 SN pthread support is compiled out on Windows, where `-P 1` remains fully supported and larger values are rejected.
 Parallel workers locate the current executable using `/proc/self/exe` on Linux and `_NSGetExecutablePath` on macOS; insufficient path-buffer capacity is reported as an error.
-The header compile regression uses an ABC namespace and the Windows SDK's `interface` macro to catch include-order portability regressions.
 `@map_lut -E prefix` stops at the same partition boundary, writes each nontrivial job as `prefix_<module-id>_<module-name>.aig` with a `.txt` interface-statistics sidecar, and does not run synthesis or modify the SN design.
 This mode cannot be combined with `-S` or `-F`, currently requires `-P 1`, and is intended for